orsenthil/senthil.learntosolveit.com-deploy/posts/2005/09/03/libsmbios.md

 .. category: Technology
 .. description: My first contribution to the Dell libsmbios project, adding a patch to handle unit test failures by skipping tests.

-I made my first contribution to https://github.com/dell/libsmbios with the patch to checkSkipTest for Skipping unit_test failures.
+I made my first contribution to https://github.com/dell/{{% wikipedia article="System Management BIOS" text="libsmbios" %}} with the patch to checkSkipTest for Skipping unit_test failures.